cbrenner04/DevcampPortfolio/README.md

 - [ ] Update styles on Topics index
 - [ ] Order sidebar topics by count of blogs
 - [ ] Reduce amount of time gritter notification stay visible
+- [ ] DRY up admin actions in blogs and topics

 ## Add ons